ScottyLabs/cmumaps/governance/README.md

 - Add team members to the [CMU Maps](https://github.com/orgs/ScottyLabs/teams/cmu-maps) Github team as members.

-- Add team leads to both the [CMU Maps](https://github.com/orgs/ScottyLabs/teams/cmu-maps) and [CMU Maps Admins](https://github.com/orgs/ScottyLabs/teams/cmu-maps-admins) Github teams as members.
+- Add team leads to the [CMU Maps Admins](https://github.com/orgs/ScottyLabs/teams/cmu-maps-admins) Github team as members.
   - No one should be a maintainer of the GitHub team since membership is managed by this governance folder.

 - Delete any unknown member from the Github team.